-Because occupations involving physical labor dominate the local economy, Ellsworth is generally considered to be a blue-collar town.
-40.75% of the Ellsworth workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Ellsworth is a blue-collar town, with 40.75% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ellsworth is a village of professionals, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Ellsworth who work in office and administrative support (11.15%), healthcare (7.59%), and teaching (7.35%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.89% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In terms of college education, Ellsworth is nearly on par with the US average for all cities of 21.84%: 18.14% of adults 25 and older in Ellsworth have a bachelor's degree or advanced degree.
+The education level of Ellsworth citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.14% of adults 25 and older in Ellsworth have a college degree.

 The per capita income in Ellsworth in 2022 was $35,693, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
 This equates to an annual income of $142,772 for a family of four.
 However, Ellsworth contains both very wealthy and poor people as well.